 Temporary workers are utilised within the business during periods of increased workload.
 However, all employees are on boarded into the business using the same defined policy and process as permanent employees and contractors.

-Currently, epyx does not provide standalone modern slavery training or related materials to its employees.
-Having said that, epyx has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
+Currently, epyx does not provide standalone Modern Slavery training or related materials to its employees.
+Notwithstanding, epyx has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
 The current policies include but are not limited to:

-The nature of our business and our supply chain (provision of services rather than manufacturing products) is a relatively simple model, which allows us to assess the risk of potential modern slavery offences taking place as low.
-However, epyx remains committed to ensuring modern slavery does not find a way into any existing, or future, supply chain relationships.
-The epyx business is supported by a dedicated Legal Department who work closely with the Compliance Department and are responsible for agreeing acceptable contractual wording and the insertion of our expectations and standards into written agreements where the potential for modern slavery risk is identified.
+The nature of our business and our supply chain is a relatively simple model, which allows us to assess the risk of potential Modern Slavery offences taking place as low.
+However, epyx remains committed to ensuring Modern Slavery does not find a way into any existing, or future, supply chain relationships.
+The epyx business is supported by its General Counsel who work closely with the Compliance Department and are responsible for ensuring epyx contracts require that customers and suppliers meet its expectations and standards where the potential for Modern Slavery risk is identified.

 epyx does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
 However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of Modern Slavery, and we continue to monitor the impact of service level agreements on our suppliers.
 Whilst not identifying the need for KPIs to monitor performance we are to committed to regularly monitoring and reviewing our supply chain to ensure our assessment remains valid.